With ‘Dear Angelica,’ Oculus finds a story worthy of the VR medium

 “We want to get closer to this kind of perfect representation, so you can capture a moment you had.”

-The medium of virtual reality is a new one, one that may eventually allow these perfect representations and perfect fictions, but it’s true power (and danger) lies in its ability to turn anything into what feels like a personal experience.
+The medium of virtual reality is a new one, one that may eventually allow these perfect representations and perfect fictions, but its true power (and danger) lies in its ability to turn anything into what feels like a personal experience.

-I had the opportunity to sit down with the film’s director, Saschka Unseld, and pick his brain on what made this such a special project for the Story Studio team.
+I had the opportunity to sit down with the film’s director, Saschka Unseld, and pick his brain on what made this such a special project for the Oculus Story Studio team.

 “With each project we can open another door, finding that oh yeah this is something interesting.
 Before Henry, there was nothing like this that was in VR,” Unseld said.
 “Before Lost there was nothing like this in VR and the same for Dear Angelica, in regards to narrative and storytelling.”